ultraq/promise-utils/README.md

 resolved/rejected with the results of the underlying promise, or eventually rejected after the number of retries has been reached without success.

- - **doPromise**: A function which performs and returns the promise to be retried.
+ - **doPromise**: A function which returns the promise to be retried.
  - **numRetries**: The number of times a retry should be attempted.
  - **shouldRetry**: When the promise succeeds, this function is called with the result to determine whether or not the promise should be retried.